Bodhi-Rubinstein/Recitation-015-Team-04-SoftDev/ReadMe.md

 Navigate to ProjectSourceCode
 Ensure Docker is installed on your machine
 Start up the program using docker compose up --build
-Access the website at localhost:3000
+Access the website at localhost:3000 or online at https://recitation-015-team-04-softdev.onrender.com/